General

 Apply for a liquor licence

-Businesses, organisations and individuals who want to sell or supply alcohol in Alberta must have a liquor licence.
+Businesses, organizations and individuals who want to sell or supply alcohol in Alberta must have a liquor licence.

 This page provides information on the different types of alcohol licences available in Alberta and how to apply for them.